 - 1 package (16 ounces) frozen vegetables for stew

 - 2 garlic cloves, minced

 - Sprinkle pork with salt and pepper; add 3 tablespoons flour and toss to coat.
 In a large skillet, heat oil over medium heat.
 Brown pork.
 Drain if necessary.
 Stir in vegetables, broth, garlic, mustard and thyme.
 Bring to a boil.
 Reduce heat; simmer, covered, 10-15 minutes or until pork and vegetables are tender.

 - In a small bowl, mix remaining flour and water until smooth; stir into stew.
-Return to a boil, stirring constantly; cook and stir 1-2 minutes or until sauce is thickened.
+Return to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
 Yield: 4 servings.

 Originally published as Braised Pork Stew in Simple & Delicious February/March 2014